 STUDENT FEE AND HOUSING SYSTEM is comprised of the net revenue from specific auxiliary enterprises and student building fee assessments.
 The Student Fee and Housing System includes all University housing, Parking Services, certain University Dining Services operations, the net revenues of the Taggart Student Center, Student Building Fees specifically identified in the bond resolution, and land-grant revenues.
-The University has pledged future net revenues of the Student Fee and Housing System to repay \$39,155,000, \$24,455,000, and \$19,540,000 in bonds issued in May 2007, September 2015, and July 2016, respectively.
+The University has pledged future net revenues of the Student Fee and Housing System to repay \$39,155,000, \$24,455,000, \$19,540,000, and \$54,995,000 in bonds issued in May 2007, September 2015, July 2016, and August 2019, respectively.
 Proceeds from the 2007 bonds were used to refund bonds issued in 2004 that were issued to provide financing for the construction and renovation of six Student Fee and Housing System buildings, a parking structure, and a dining facility.
 Proceeds from the 2015 bonds provided financing for the construction of a Student Fee and Housing System building.
 Proceeds from the 2016 bonds were used to acquire three apartment buildings and associated land.
+Proceeds from the 2019 bonds provided financing for the construction of a student housing building and a parking structure.
 Student Fee and Housing System annual net revenues are projected to produce at least 110 percent of the annual debt service requirements over the life of the bonds.
-The total principal and interest remaining to be paid on the bonds is \$108,577,229.
-The bonds are payable solely from the Student Fee and Housing System and are payable through 2046.
+The total principal and interest remaining to be paid on the bonds is \$190,571,036.
+The bonds are payable solely from the Student Fee and Housing System and are payable through 2052.

-STUDENT FEE STADIUM/SPECTRUM RECREATION

-FACILITIES SYSTEM is comprised of those student fees specifically identified in the bond resolution and paid by students for the use and availability of the facilities.
+STUDENT FEE STADIUM/SPECTRUM RECREATION FACILITIES SYSTEM is comprised of those student fees specifically identified in the bond resolution and paid by students for the use and availability of the facilities.
 The University has pledged future revenues of the specifically identified student fees to repay \$8,405,000, \$43,310,000, \$23,900,000, and \$38,825,000 in bonds issued in March 2013, August 2013, July 2015, and December 2017, respectively.
 Proceeds from the 2013 bonds were used to refund a portion of the bonds issued in 2004 that were issued to provide financing for renovating and remodeling portions of the University's football stadium and a student recreation center.
 Proceeds from the 2013B bonds provided financing for a portion of the cost of constructing, equipping, and furnishing a student recreation center and a facility for basketball practice and volleyball competition.
 Proceeds from the 2015 bonds provided financing for the construction and renovation of facilities at the University's football stadium.
 Proceeds from the 2017 bonds were used to refund a portion of the 2013B bonds.
 Student fee revenues are projected to produce at least 110 percent of the annual debt service requirements over the life of the bonds.
-The total principal and interest remaining to be paid on the bonds is \$105,182,631.
+The total principal and interest remaining to be paid on the bonds is \$100,585,101.
 The bonds are payable solely from the Student Fee Stadium/Spectrum Recreation Facilities System and are payable through 2046.